urbit/docs/docs/hoon/basic.md

 actually validating untrusted foreign data.
 As a beginner, hopefully you aren't!

-## The `span` mold (simplified)
+## `span`: a set of nouns

-Usually in Hoon we define the semantics of a primitive by the state the span of all nouns that implement that primitive.
-We state this span as the icon of a mold.
-That mold is produced by a kernel arm `span`:
+Below is the mold for `span`.
+You haven't seen this syntax before, and we haven't explained it yet; just treat it as pseudocode.

 This is a slightly simplified version of `span`.
-We'll undo and explain the simplifications below.
+We undo and explain the simplifications in the [advanced types](../advanced) section.

 ```
 ++  term  @tas